ND-SaNDwichLAB/deployable-fullstack-starter/README.md

 ### (Optional) Using a Custom Domain

-If you own a domain (e.g., `toby.li`), you can use it instead of the raw VM IP.
+If you own a domain (e.g., `nztang.com`), you can use it instead of the raw VM IP.
 You simply need to create an **A record** in your domain provider (e.g., Cloudflare, Namecheap):
 - Name: `mystarter` (or any subdomain)
 - Type: `A`
 - Value: your VM's external IP (e.g., `136.116.220.221`)

-After DNS updates, your app is accessible at: `http://mystarter.toby.li`.
+After DNS updates, your app is accessible at: `http://mystarter.nztang.com`.
 No other changes are needed.

 ## Next Steps